How your home can benefit from tilt and turn windows

 Using the top opening facility offers much-needed ventilation whilst only leaving a small opening.
 This means that you can keep any tilt and turn windows open in your home without worrying about security, regardless of whether you are in the same room or not.
 Even if you are sleeping, you can keep your bedroom window open without worrying about large apertures being left wide open.

 Ventilate with energy efficiency

 Ventilate your house without having to open the windows wide.
 All Majestic Designs’ windows are A+14 rated for energy efficiency.
 This means that they are fourteen times more efficient than an A-rated window.
 This could save hundreds of pounds a year on heating bills and keep your home warmer all year round.

 Get in touch with Majestic Designs today

-All of our windows are installed by our team of fully employed window installers who are MTC registered and FENSA accredited.
+All of our windows are installed by our lead team of fully employed lead window installers who are MTC registered and FENSA accredited.
 If you would like to know more about our installation process, please contact a member of our team today.